 While flowers are a physical representation that you’re thinking about someone while they are grieving, nothing can replace your support for them.
 It doesn’t need to involve a huge gesture, but being there for someone, offering to spend some time together, reaching out, can be a wonderful way of showing your sympathies.

 At The Bouqs Company, we know exactly how to say what you want through flowers.
-Our selection of sympathy flowers is as beautiful as they are meaningful, and will help you express sympathy in a genuine manner.Shop All
+Our selection of bereavement flowers is as beautiful as they are meaningful, and will help you express sympathy in a genuine manner.Shop All